Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

 Due to the presence of vortices in the system, it is necessary to explore whether a BKT transition exists.
 Therefore, to detect such transition, it is necessary to define the vortex density as follows

-where \( N_{H} \)($N_{T}$) denotes the total number of honeycomb(triangles) faces, \( n_i = 1 \) when vortices are present, and \( n_i = 0 \) if they are absent.
-The definition of the vortex density \( \rho_T \) for the triangular faces is similar.
+where \( L^2 \)($2L^2$) denotes the total number of honeycomb(triangles) faces, \( n_i = 1 \) when vortices are present, and \( n_i = 0 \) if they are absent.
+The definition of the vortex density \( \rho_\text{T} \) for the triangular faces is similar.
 We also define quantities similar to the specific heat in order to determine the transition point of the BKT transition, as following,

-In Figs.~\ref{fig:14} (a) and (b), the winding number density \(k_H\) and vortex number density \(\rho_H\) are plotted as functions of \(b\) for a fixed value of \(a = 2.5\) along the cut \textcircled{7} in Fig.~\ref{fig:phase_figure_wx}.
+In Figs.~\ref{fig:14} (a) and (b), the winding number density \(k_\text{H}\) and vortex number density \(\rho_\text{H}\) are plotted as functions of \(b\) for a fixed value of \(a = 2.5\) along the path \textcircled{7} in Fig.~\ref{fig:phase_figure_wx}.
 Both quantities decrease as \(b\) increases.
-When \(b\) is small, the system resides in the perfect vortex lattice phase, i.e., the VL-H phase, and eventually melts into the disordered phase as \(b\) increases.
+When \(b\) is small, the system resides in the perfect vortex lattice phase, i.e., the VL-H phase, and eventually melts into the vortex disorder phase as \(b\) increases.

-The type of phase transition can be identified by the signature of the specific heat \(C_V\).
-In a BKT phase transition, the specific heat \(C\) typically does not show a singularity as the system approaches the critical region.
+The type of phase transition can be identified by the signature of the specific heat \(C_\text{V}\).
+In a BKT phase transition, the specific heat \(C_\text{V}\) typically does not show a singularity as the system approaches the critical region.
 As the size $L$ increases, the peak of the specific heat converges.
-In Figs.~\ref{fig:14} (c) and (d), both the specific heat \(C_V\) and the quantity \(C_H\) are plotted, and both converge as \(L\) approaches 96 and 128.
-In addition, along the cut \textcircled{6}, the results is also the BKT transition and the plots are not shown here in Fig.~\ref{fig:phase_figure_wx}.
+In Figs.~\ref{fig:14} (c) and (d), both the specific heat \(C_\text{V}\) and the quantity \(C_\text{H}\) are plotted, and both converge as \(L\) approaches 96 and 128.
+In addition, both path $\textcircled{6}$ and path $\textcircled{7}$ in Fig.~\ref{fig:phase_figure_wx} exhibit a BKT transition, which follows the same universal behavior and will not be elaborated here.
+Furthermore, we also measure the correlation function and find that within the VL-H and VL-T phases, the vortex correlation function decays as a power law, indicating the existence of vortex quasi-long-range order, which serves as supplementary evidence for the aforementioned BKT transition.